izuzak/github_labeler/README.md

 To see the list of options and usage examples for a specific command, run this:

 ```
-github-labeler help <command>
+github_labeler help <command>
 ```

 There are several global options:

-* `--token` - Tells `github-labeler` which token to use for making [authenticated](https://developer.github.com/v3/#authentication) GitHub API calls.
-If `--token` is not used, `github-labeler` will look for it in the `GITHUB_OAUTH_TOKEN` environment variable.
+* `--token` - Tells `github_labeler` which token to use for making [authenticated](https://developer.github.com/v3/#authentication) GitHub API calls.
+If `--token` is not used, `github_labeler` will look for it in the `GITHUB_OAUTH_TOKEN` environment variable.
 You can create a token [here](https://github.com/settings/tokens).
 The token needs to have `public_repo` [scope](https://developer.github.com/v3/oauth/#scopes) if the repositories you're working with are public, or `repo` scope if the repositories you're working with are private.

-* `--verbose` - Tells `github-labeler` to output detailed debugging information to `STDERR`.
+* `--verbose` - Tells `github_labeler` to output detailed debugging information to `STDERR`.

-* `--execute` - Tells `github-labeler` to execute the required changes immediately, without asking for confirmation.
+* `--execute` - Tells `github_labeler` to execute the required changes immediately, without asking for confirmation.
 Without this option, you will be asked if you want to execute the changes.
-In addition, `github-labeler` will output the changes to STDOUT so you can redirect the output to a file and then use the `execute` command later to execute those changes.
+In addition, `github_labeler` will output the changes to STDOUT so you can redirect the output to a file and then use the `execute` command later to execute those changes.

 # Use cases and examples